abdulrahman19/Pershama/mysql/docs/data-types/varchar.md

 +----+--------+--------+
 </pre>

-MySQL will truncate the trailing spaces when inserting a `VARCHAR` value that contains trailing spaces which cause the column length exceeded and MySQL will issues a warning.
+In case like following, MySQL will issues a warning.

 ```sql
 INSERT INTO items(title)